Guimaras: Tourism

 Guimaras attracts tourists particularly in May, when the Manggahan Festival takes place.
 In the festival, locals wear mango-inspired costumes and design mango-themed floats in a parade that makes its way around the island.
 Pastries and confectionery with mango ingredients, as well unprepared mangoes, are also sold in relatively large quantities.
 Tourism also includes visits to agricultural areas across the island, such as the Oro Verde Mango Plantation.

 The island is also a growing destination for ecotourism.
-Talkong Island, off Guimaras' south coast, is a area of natural beauty recognized by the Philippine government.
+Talkong Island, off Guimaras's south coast, is an area of natural beauty recognized by the Philippine government.
 Tourists frequently visit areas such as the Guisi, Alubihod, Tatlong Pulo, and Natago beaches.
 Ave Maria Island is another ecological destination near Jordan.
 Some tourists also choose to visit the San Lorenzo Wind Farm, a series of turbines located near the island's eastern coast.

 Guimaras is also a site for religious tourism.
 The Balaan Bukid Shrine hosts twelve markers of the Way of the Cross as individuals make an ascent towards a hilltop where the main shrine rests.
 Navalas Church, built between 1880 and 1885, bears one of the few remaining sites of Roman Catholic Spanish heritage on the island.
 The Trappist Monastery is located near the center of the island, providing a retreat center for visitors in addition to selling various mango-based foodstuffs to help support the monks of the monastery.